Pilotman/scold-or-troll/README.md

 ## Running the source

-To run from the source, you need the `twitter` and `PyQt5` modules installed in python, use `pip` to install those, then simply run `python3 main.py` to run the program.
+To run from the source, you need the `python-twitter` and `PyQt5` modules installed in python, use `pip` to install those, then simply run `python3 main.py` to run the program.

 ## Running in Windows